 The projects total £1.85 million with Historic England providing approximately 50% of the funding required.
 The remainder of funding is to come from private and public sources and includes a contribution of approximately £360,000 from the Borough Council.

 What happens next?

-The next stage of this process is the building improvement scheme.
-Historic building owners and occupiers are to be contacted and provided details about the grants that are available.
-Further information on the Building improvement scheme
+Historic building owners and occupiers are being contacted to discuss the details of the building improvement scheme and the grants that are available.
+Further information on the building improvement scheme

 If you would like further information on the Hinckley High Street Heritage Action Zone, please contact us using the details below.